minhcuongvu/grpc-example-1/README.md

 - [g++ from gnu/gcc](https://ftp.gnu.org/gnu/gcc/)
 - [gRPC from source](https://github.com/grpc/grpc), clone to `$HOME/grpc`, install to `$HOME/.local`
 - CMake in `$HOME/cmake` and PATH contains `$HOME/cmake/bin`
-- [protobuf from source](https://github.com/protocolbuffers/protobuf), clone to `$HOME/protobuf`, installed into `$HOME/.local`
+- [protobuf from source](https://github.com/protocolbuffers/protobuf), clone to `$HOME/protobuf`, install into `$HOME/.local`

-make sure to use the latest/stable versions
+make sure to use the latest/stable versions. abseil installation is not needed.

 ```shell
 mkdir build